dieuly/software_engineering_2014_template/3_use_cases.md

   </tr>
   <tr>
     <td>Teachers and staff</td>
-    <td>The main actors who create announcements or notes at specific location to give students immediate information in right time at right place in school.</td>
+    <td>The main actors who create announcements or notes at specific location to give students immediate information at the right time and at right place inside school.</td>
   </tr>
   <tr>
     <td>Students</td>
-    <td> The ones who receive message from teachers and staff whenever they go nearby locations which have created notes by the first group.
-They also can create notes, but only in the place where they are gave permission.</td>
+    <td> The ones who receive message from teachers and staff whenever they go to locations nearby which have created notes for the first group.
+They also can create notes, but only in the place where they gave permission.</td>
   </tr>
  </table>